Jay Kay: Legal issues

 In April 2001, Kay was charged with assaulting a photographer and damaging his camera outside the Attica nightclub in London's West End.
 Kay pleaded not guilty, and the charges were dropped due to lack of evidence.

 In May 2002, Kay was questioned by police after an altercation at a premiere party for Star Wars: Episode II – Attack of the Clones, outside the St Martin's Lane Hotel, where it was alleged a photographer kicked his £70,000 Bentley after Kay had attempted to grab him as his car drove off.
-Kay harangued the photographer and his girlfriend, causing the man to give him a severe headbutt.
-The pair were separated with blood streaming from Kay's nose.
+Kay harangued the photographer and his girlfriend, causing the man to give him a severe headbutt to the nose.
+The pair were separated with blood streaming from Kay's shattered nose.
 The fight almost resumed inside the hotel, and Kay was photographed in a distressed state.
 He sported a black eye at his next gig.
+He was also reported to have got into a scuffle at an afterparty for the 2002 BRIT Awards.

+In September 2006, he was arrested outside a nightclub in West End, London for allegedly assaulting a photographer and damaging his camera.
+He was alleged to have acted erratically and was taken to Saville Police Station.

 In March 2009, Kay's black Ferrari Enzo suffered nearly £10,000 worth of damage during an altercation with hotel chef Aaron Billington at the Brudenell Hotel in Aldeburgh.
 Billington, who was drunk and motivated by romantic interest in a woman with whom Kay was interacting, lost his job and was jailed for 20 weeks.

-Wealth

-Kay appeared on the 2004 Sunday Times Rich List in joint 950th place.
-The 2008 Sunday Times Rich List ranked him at No. 1,794, with £40 million.
-As of 2021, his personal wealth is estimated to be around £51 million.